DikshaGohite/serving-static-website-through-cloudfront/README.md

 When hosting a static website on Amazon S3, you may want to make it accessible to everyone while still keeping the content private and secure.
 One way to achieve this is by leveraging Amazon CloudFront, a content delivery network (CDN) that provides low-latency and high-speed content delivery.

 Step 1: Set Up Your S3 Bucket
-1.Create an S3 bucket and enable website hosting for it under properties.
-2.Upload your static website files to the S3 bucket.
+1.Create an S3 bucket and enable website hosting for it under properties 2.Upload your static website files to the S3 bucket.
-3.Configure the bucket policy to deny public access to the content.
+3.Configure the bucket policy to deny public access to the content

 Step 2: Create a CloudFront Distribution
 1.Go to the CloudFront console and click "Create Distribution"